jtpaasch/dock/README.md

 and see a list of any docker images.

-Under the hood, this just forwards your command on to the VM, and it gets executed on the VM, not on your local machine.
+Under the hood, this just forwards your `docker` command on to the VM; it gets executed on the VM, not on your local machine.